Louisli0515/MA243-Geometry-Revision/README.md

 # MA243-Geometry-Revision
 My own revision on the module Geometry, mainly from example sheets and past papers

-This respistory will mainly focus on two parts, from support class sheets and past papers.
+This repository will mainly focus on two parts, from support class sheets and past papers.
 For the support class I will create my own pdf, so no license issues should be addressed.

 ## Lecture notes